 Once you have crossed this bridge there is a path on the right with fantastic views further along the face of the Falls.
 Take your time to explore this island.
 There is a little known and often overlooked path through the forest with great views of the Old Bridge.
 The foliage is stunning with lots of bird life and the tree’s all bear their names.

 I always recommend guests to explore the national park at least twice.
 Once during the day and then a second time as the sun is setting.
-The different colours and light makes for unforgettable photographs and memories.
+The different colors and light makes for unforgettable photographs and memories.
+If you are there during a full moon then its a good idea to get into the park for this as the “lunar rainbow” is something well worth seeing.

 If it’s your first time to visit Zambia then read our Country Information for travel advice to Zambia.